 Alzheimer’s Disease Symptoms: What is Sundowning?

-“Sundowning” is the term used for the changes in personality many Alzheimer’s disease patients experience in the late afternoon or early evening.
+“Sundowning” is the term used for the changes in personality many Alzheimer’s disease patients experience in the late afternoon/early evening.

 According to WebMD, the change in light seems to trigger a cognitive response that gets progressively worse as the hours go on, but remedies itself by morning.
 Typical symptoms of sundowning include feeling anxious or agitated, disorientated or confused, demanding, angry, restless, and even suspicious.
-Some patients may start to pace around, shout and yell, as well as see and hear things that aren’t there.
+Some patients may start to pace around, shout and yell, and see and hear things that aren’t there.

 Around 20 percent of Alzheimer’s patients suffer from some degree of sundowning.
-Doctors are unsure of why it happens, but it’s more likely to happen if the patient hasn’t had enough sleep, is hungry or thirsty, in pain, or suffering from depression.
+Doctors are unsure of why it happens, but it’s more likely to happen if the patient hasn’t had enough sleep, is hungry or thirsty, in pain, or depressed.

-There’s no medication to control sundowning but there are ways to try and minimize the effects.
-Patients can try keeping to a routine and scheduling appointments and visitors in the mornings rather than later in the day.
-In addition, eliminating factors which may cause sleep disturbance such as drinking alcohol, eating certain foods, napping for too long during the day, and eating a large meal in the evening.
+There’s no medication to control it but there are ways to try and minimize the effects.
+Patients can try keeping to a routine, scheduling appointments and visitors in the mornings, eliminating things that may cause sleep disturbance such as drinking alcohol, eating certain foods, napping for too long during the day, and eating large meals in the evening.